What Bash Scripting Is and Why Server Administrators Rely on It

 echo "Retention: $days_to_keep days"

 Variable names should be descriptive.
-Use underscores to separate words.
-Avoid spaces in variable names.
+Use underscores to separate words and avoid spaces in variable names.
 A common naming convention uses lowercase for user-defined variables and uppercase for system variables such as $HOME, $USER, and $PATH.

-Command substitution lets you capture the output of a command into a variable.
+Command substitution captures the output of a command into a variable.
 Wrap the command in either backticks or the preferred $( ) syntax.

 current_date=$(date +%Y-%m-%d)